Sum of Gaussian vectors and large sets: Introduction

 Without symmetry assumptions, Theorem \ref{thm:general} answers an ellipsoid analogue of the convexity problem: how large is the largest ellipsoid contained inside a sum of large sets? \begin{cor}[Largest Ellipsoid] There exists a universal integer $q>0$ such that if $A$ is a closed set in $\R^n$ with $\gamma_n(A)\geq \frac{2}{3}$, then there is an ellipsoid $E$ in $\R^n$ with

 \end{cor} A classical result of Steinhaus (Lemma \ref{Steinhaus}) implies that, under the assumptions of Corollary \ref{cor:large ellipsoid}, $A+A$ contains a round Euclidean ball $B$ such that $\gamma_n\big(O(\sqrt{n}) B\big)\geq 1/2$.
 Corollary \ref{cor:large ellipsoid} improves this simple estimate only by a modest factor $\sqrt{\log n}$.
 Yet a logarithmic factor is sometimes what separates an easy result from an optimal one.
 This is famously the case in the solution to the Kadison-Singer conjecture \cite[Theorem 1.4]{Mar15}, which we will crucially use.
 Likewise here: up to universal constants, the order of the rescaling factor $\sqrt{{n}^{-1}{\log n}}$ in Corollary \ref{cor:large ellipsoid} is optimal even if $A$ is convex (Subsection \ref{rem:deux}).
-Corollary \ref{cor:large ellipsoid} would follow from a positive answer to Problem \ref{T} and the theory of generic chaining \cite{Tal21} (Subsection \ref{rem:trois}).
-Finally, thanks to Corollary \ref{cor:large ellipsoid}, one could deduce a first nonelementary bound $o(n^{1/3})$ for Problem \ref{T} (Subsection \ref{cor:o(n^1/3)}).